-Below is a comprehensive list of forms needed to complete a BLS routine ambulance transfer in the State of Connecticut.
+Below is a comprehensive list of forms needed to complete a basic life support, routine inter-facility ambulance transfer in the State of Connecticut.
 More medical information and demographics are necessary but in regards to forms, this it…

 None of the information below should be construed as legal advice.
 If there are questions always consult the proper authority.

 Medical Necessity Form (aka Physician’s Certification Statement (PCS) or MNF): An MNF is required on routine, non-emergency transports where the patient has Medicare as their primary insurance.
+It is helpful to have on file for beneficiaries of Medicare HMOs as well.
 The form essentially works as a prescription for ambulance transport.
-Medicare never pays for wheelchair van transport so this form represents the threshold between van and ambulance.
+Medicare never pays for wheelchair van transport so this form represents the threshold between wheelchair van (and all other types of transportation) and ambulance.
 There are some types of transports from skilled nursing facilities (SNF) and hospital where the sending facility is required to pay for the transport and therefore will not issue or sign an MNF.

 The rules around the use of an MNF and meeting Medicare’s medical necessity requirements are extensive and cannot be captured adequately here.
 Aetna and ASM crews are trained, reviewed, remediated and subject to a rigorous quality assurance process in this regard.

-Physician’s Emergency Certificate (PEC): A PEC is required for the ambulance transport of a psychiatric patient going to any destination (typically a locked behavioral health unit) against their will.
+Physician’s Emergency Certificate (PEC): A PEC is required for the ambulance transport of a psychiatric patient going to any destination (typically a locked behavioral health unit) against their will (or by the will of the physician).
+In other words, they are being committed to the facility.
 A PEC must be an original form, typically demonstrated by being two-sided and often written in blue ink for this purpose.
 A copy cannot be used and it must be signed by a physician.
 It must accompany the patient and therefore cannot be faxed or emailed ahead as facilities will not accept a copy.
 This form is NOT used for voluntary patients or patients who are conserved where the conservator has ordered transport.

 Transportation Authorization Certificate: A TAC compels the State of Connecticut to pay for the transportation of a patient in need of psychiatric care who is being admitted to an inpatient, state-operated facility.
 The receiving facility representative signs on Line 4 of this form and it is used as a check and balance before issuing payment to a transportation provider.